 He bristles.
 "There is more than one way to handle a situation, Vash!
 Convincing her to... kill herself... was far from necessary.
 By the gods, it's like you're the master at finding the most violent solution to every problem."

 I let go of Astarion and turn to him.
-"What.
-I shouldn't have encouraged the zealot to follow her own doctrine?
-Lae'zel's devotion to that bitch, Vlaakith, is what's ruined her.
-Maybe the brush with death will be the wake up call she needs.
+"What, I shouldn't have encouraged the zealot to follow her own doctrine?
+Lae'zel's devotion to that bitch, Vlaakith, has ruined her.
+Maybe the brush with death will be the wake-up call she needs.
 Coddling her delusions isn't going to help her, Gale."

 "Are you saying you did this as a kindness?
 You can't possibly expect me to believe that."